 Our wheel building team are trained to the highest standard and have many years experience not only in assembling wheels but also in rim and spoke geometries.
-It is our vast experience coupled with an acute attention to detail that enables Central Wheel Components to product wheels of the highest standard.
+It is our vast experience coupled with an acute attention to detail that enables Central Wheel Components to produce wheels of the highest standard.

 When it comes to rebuilding a wheel we are able to offer all the services you should require to transform that tired old hub into a shiny new wheel.
-From Polishing to Powder Coating Central Wheel can perform a complete range of additional services to finish your wheel to the highest standard, we are even able to coach line your new rims to provide the most authentic possible look.
+From Polishing to Powder Coating, Central Wheel can perform a complete range of additional services to finish your wheel to the highest standard; we are even able to coach line your new rims to provide the most authentic possible look.

-So why not let use take the hassle out of rebuilding your wheels, leaving you the time to look for those other elusive spares ?
+So why not let use take the hassle out of rebuilding your wheels, leaving you the time to look for those other elusive spares?

 Prior to wheel building we can undertake

 the following extra services to the hub or rim: